-Sex Therapy is a wonderful and safe way to learn how to enjoy better sex.
-It creates the space for you to better understand yourself, your sexual desires, fantasies, and anxieties, as well as what’s preventing you from having the kinds of sex you most enjoy.
-You’ll become more aware of your beliefs, feelings, values, patterns, expectations, and preferences regarding sex.
-This means that you’ll also have the opportunity to discover and choose how sex can be more fulfilling and pleasurable for you.
+Sex Therapy is an effective way to address many kinds of sexual concerns.
+It allows you to better understand your sexual preferences, your fantasies, and your anxieties, as well as what’s preventing you from having the kinds of sex you most enjoy.
+You’ll become more aware of your beliefs, feelings, values, patterns, and expectations pertaining to sex.
+This means that you’ll also have the opportunity to choose how sex can be more fulfilling and pleasurable for you.
 For some, this can include how to safely and mindfully incorporate kinks and BSDM into your sex.

 Let’s Be Real:

 Sex and sexuality can be so much fun!
 However, they can often be sources of complex, confusing, and painful thoughts and feelings.
-Stress, life changes, difficulty communicating effectively in relationships, discomfort with feeling vulnerable, negatively comparing your body or genitals to others, and performance anxieties can all negatively impact your sexual desire and ability to experience pleasurable sex.
-As a result, people seek sex therapy with a variety of concerns.
+Stress, life changes, difficulty communicating effectively in relationships, discomfort with feeling vulnerable, negatively comparing your body or genitals to others’, and performance anxieties can all negatively impact your sexual desire and ability to experience pleasurable sex.
+As a result, people comes to sex therapy with a variety of concerns.
 Here are some common problems where sex therapy can help:

 - Engaging in sexual behaviors you wish you didn’t.